 Throughout October, participating public, private, and school libraries display the selected books and materials.
-Look for the 2013 books this October, or check your local library’s catalog for previous years’ donations.
+Look for the 2014 books this October, or check your local library’s catalog for previous years’ selections.

-This year’s children book selection is One by Kathryn Otoshi.
+This year’s children book selection is The Name Jar by Yangsook Choi.

-The Teen book selection is From Deep Within by Joy Linhart.
+The Teen book selection is Breaking Beautiful by Jennifer Shaw Wolf.